Quantum Singular Value Decomposition of Spin Correlation Matrix in One-Dimensional Heisenberg Model: Summary and Future Perspective

-The approach presented in this paper can be applicable to any quantum many-body models, some of which may not have clear order parameters.
+The approach presented in this paper can be applicable to any quantum many-body models, some of which may not have clear order parameters, finite-temperature cases, and time evolution to examine the thermal pure state approach for development of fundamentals of statistical mechanics.
 Thus, this flexibility would lead to generic approach for construction of quantum PCA.
-We also hope that the present analysis opens a new door to have deeper understanding for entanglement and holographic principle.
+We also hope that the present analysis opens a new door to have deeper understanding for entanglement.
 There are still many open issues to be resolved.

 This work was supported by JSPS KAKENHI Grant Number 18K03474.
 HM acknowledges Yoichiro Hashizume and Kunio Ishida for fruitful discussion.
 HM also acknowledges Yusuke Masaki for critical reading of the manuscript.